josh-hs-ko/Thesis/README.md

 Families of refinements form a category `FRef`.

 #### Description
-Definition of datatype descriptions, i.e., a universe for functors on families of sets.
+Definition of datatype descriptions, i.e., a universe for fun⁻ctors on families of sets.
 Datatype-generic fold and induction are defined on top of descriptions.

 #### Description.Horizontal
 Horizontal data, which can be separated into "shape" and "core" (cf. containers), and shape equivalence.

 #### Ornament
-Definition of ornaments, i.e., a universe for simple, structural natural transformations between functors decoded from descriptions.
+Definition of ornaments, i.e., a universe for simple, structural natural transformations between fun⁻ctors decoded from descriptions.
 Ornamental descriptions are provided for constructing new descriptions from old ones such that ornaments can be automatically derived.
 Singleton ornaments are also defined, which create as many singleton types as there are elements of the base type.